 Are there different forms of contractual agreements?

 Compensated agreements are contracts where the surrogate or gestational carrier will receive financial compensation over incurred expenses that come along with the process and the gestation.
-Some of these costs (not all) include: fertility costs, medical costs during the pregnancy, legal fees, lost wages and any other incurred costs related to the surrogacy.
+Some of these costs (not all) include: fertility costs, medical costs during the pregnancy, legal fees, lost wages, a surrogate fee, and any other incurred costs related to the surrogacy.

 Compassionate surrogacy agreements are those where the surrogate, usually a close friend or family member, offers to carry a pregnancy less the surrogate fee.
 The intended parent(s) will cover all of the incurred expenses that go along with a surrogate agreement but there is no financial compensation provided to the surrogate.

-It is also extremely important to know that each state is different in regards to the legality of a surrogacy arrangement.
-In some U.S. states commercial surrogacy is illegal and/or the contracts that that define the parentage of the intended parents are not recognized or enforceable.
+It is also extremely important to know that each state is different in regard to the legality of a surrogacy arrangement.
+In some U.S. states, commercial surrogacy is illegal and/or the contracts that that define the parentage of the intended parents are not recognized or enforceable.
 This is why if you do consider to pursue surrogacy you will need to make sure you live in a surrogacy friendly state as well as work with a legal attorney who specializes in surrogacy, adoption or reproductive law.